juicysteak7/FuncChatApp/README.md

 /name Bob -- Allows client to re-name themselves

+/myName -- Gets your saved name from the server

 /chatRooms -- Allows client to list all active chat rooms on server

 /myChatRooms -- Allows client to list thier own chat rooms